 Required proof and claim information

-- All claims require supporting documentation showing the investment in the GPB Funds, such as account statements, purchase confirmations, or records showing redemptions, dividends, or prior recoveries.
+- All claims require supporting documentation showing the class member's investment in the GPB funds, such as account statements, purchase confirmations or records showing redemptions, dividends or prior recoveries.

-- Claimants that are transferees must provide documentation for any transfers that took place.
+- Claimants who are transferees must provide documentation for any transfers that took place.

 Payout options